CalNourish/pantry-webapp/README.md

 These aliases will automatically connect with the appropriate firebase projects (i.e. database, auth, etc.).
 In development, you should only use **TestCalNourish** with the alias of `default` or `test`.

+## Sponsorship notes
+In order to be considered for a sponsorship (and to continue to be sponsored if approved) from Vercel, we must adhere to the guidelines outlines on their [sponsorship page](https://vercel.com/support/articles/can-vercel-sponsor-my-open-source-project)

+These are the terms relevant to development, so please keep them in mind:
+- The project should be open source.
+- The project should be static rather than server-rendered.
+- A Vercel banner in the footer of each site page.
+- A Vercel banner in the source repository's README.md file
+- All links back to Vercel should use a UTM tag with the format: ?utm_source=[team-name]&utm_campaign=oss.
+(TODO: if approved, update the team-name value)

 # Here on down is not necessary for initial setup